 Photography is such a broad topic, but this course does a very good job in covering a wide range of subjects from the very basics (like how does your camera work), through to post processing and even how to make money from travel photography.

-The course is split into 11 units comprising of a total of 33 lessons.
+The course is split into 5 modular mini courses.
 This makes the rich course content easy to digest, at a pace set by you.
 There’s no rush or pressure.
 And since the course is online, you can go over the same material again and again until you get it – there’s no flunking.

 Very clear, concise “key takeaways” are itemised at the end of each lesson.
 So you know exactly what skills you’ve learned.